13bzhang/nightingale_rose/libretto/scene_4.md

 Well, feel better.
 Goodbye, Jay.

 [Jay exits.
 Gail walks up to the door of the house.
-She sees the discarded rose and picks it up to examine it.
-Unsure what to do, she drops it and knocks on the door.]
+She sees the discarded rose and picks it up to examine it tenderly.
+She pockets it and knocks on the door.]